studentX/lab2/scheduler/README.md

 > The party pooper scheduler!
 Write a party scheduler that will only schedule
 > a pod if it has a costume.

-1. Define a custom party scheduler aka partysched, that check if a given pod has a costume label set to either ghoul or goblin or your choice of costumes...
+1. Define a custom party scheduler aka partysched, that checks if a given pod has a costume label set to either ghoul or goblin and matches node costumes...
-1. Make sure your pod gets scheduled if it has a correct costume label
+2. Make sure your pod gets scheduled on a node with the same costume as to pod's costume label
-1. For all other cases ie no label or incorrect attire, make sure your scheduler selected no nodes and spews out a log.
+3. For all other cases ie no label or incorrect attire, make sure your scheduler selected no nodes and spews out a log.
-1. Setup a partysched deployment with a service account and RBAC rules
+4. Setup a partysched deployment with a service account and RBAC rules
-1. Using the given Makefile publish your party scheduler as a Docker container
+5. Using the given Makefile publish your party scheduler as a Docker container
-1. Deploy your party scheduler in your cluster
+6. Deploy your party scheduler in your cluster
-1. Rinse and repeat your checks in a deployed configuration
+7. Rinse and repeat your checks in a deployed configuration
-1. Delete your application and scheduler!
+8. Delete your application and scheduler!

 ## Commands